-Some patients may develop a rash, very dry or itchy skin.
+Some patients may develop a skin discoloration, rash, very dry, peeling or itchy skin.
+You should shower or bathe twice daily for 48 hours after you receive this medication.
+Any dressings needed for the skin should also be changes twice daily for 48 hours.
+You should also change bed sheets daily during treatment.
 Use an alcohol free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
 Your doctor or nurse can recommend a topical medication if itching is bothersome.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
 Your skin may darken.
 This tends to resolve after treatment.
 Be sure to notify your healthcare provider of any rash that develops, as this can be a reaction.
 They can give you more tips on caring for your skin.

 Sexual & Reproductive Concerns

 This medication may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.